The Lover in You

-"The Lover in You" is the second and final single released from Big Daddy Kane's fourth studio album, Prince of Darkness.
-Produced by Big Daddy Kane himself, the song used a sample of Prince's 1985 hit "Pop Life", for which Prince is credited as a writer.
+"The Lover in You" is a song by American rapper, producer and actor Big Daddy Kane, released in February 1992 by Cold Chillin' / Warner Bros. as the second and final single from his fourth studio album, Prince of Darkness (1991).
+Produced by Kane, the song used a sample of Prince's 1985 hit "Pop Life", for which Prince is credited as a writer.
 It is based on an earlier rap of the same title by the Sugarhill Gang.

 A remixed version samples the Loose Ends song "Hanging on a String", but it also reuses the original's synthesizer intro.

-Though it did not reach the Billboard Hot 100, the song was a hit on the R&B charts, peaking at number 26.
+Though it did not reach the US Billboard Hot 100, the song was a hit on the Billboard R&B chart, peaking at number 26.